astronomer/docs/learn/rerunning-dags.md

 - Recursive: Clears any task instances of the task in the child DAG and any parent DAGs if you have cross-DAG dependencies.
 - Only Failed: Clears only failed instances of any task instances selected based on the above options.

-Check which task instances will be clear with the current settings by expanding the dropdown menu **Affected tasks: X**.
+Check which task instances will be cleared with the current settings by expanding the dropdown menu **Affected tasks: X**.
 Click **Clear** to confirm and the task(s) will be cleared and rescheduled for another run.

 ![Task Instance Summary](/img/guides/task_instance_confirmation.png)